cloudogu/k8s-appops-security-talks/2020-03-18-javaLand/docs/slides/07-security-context.md

 * Application requires user for UID in `/etc/passwd`
   * New image that contains a user for UID e.g. `100000` or
   * Create `/etc/passwd` in init container and mount into app container
 * `runAsGroup` - beta from K8s 1.14.
-Before that defaults to GID 0 ☹
+Before defaults to GID 0 ☹
    🌐 https://github.com/kubernetes/enhancements/issues/213

 Note: